5.25.2009

 9.07.2006

-the above images are from a collaboration with a my cousin joseph castaneda. i took the photographs and arranged the compositions and he wrote the poetry that rests between the images.
+The above images are from a collaboration with Joseph Castaneda.
+I took the photographs and arranged the compositions and he wrote the poetry that rests between the images.

 afterwards, i got the documentation as well as the originals and used all the images in a temporary installation which was also documented.